Private Island Networks Inc.

 Overview

-The Private Island Explorer (PI-EXP) Web Server provides a browser based user interface (UI) to a Private Island FPGA-based (PI) node via an Ethernet LAN.
+The Private Island Explorer (PI-EXP) Web Server provides a browser-based user interface (UI) to a Private Island (PI) FPGA-based node via an Ethernet LAN.
 The server is intentionally light weight and currently relies on the aiohttp Web framework to serve pages to a browser and also exchange information via a WebSocket interface.
-This in-progress article describes the goals, features, usage, dependencies, and design of the project.
+This in-progress article describes the goals, features, setup, usage, dependencies, and design of the project.

 The opens source PI-EXP Python project can be cloned from our local Git server.